dallonf/causelang/README.md

 ## What can it do so far?

 Not much.
-Here's what Hello World looks like, though!
+Here's a sample program, though:

 ```
 fn main() {
-  cause Log("Hello World")
+  cause Log("What is your name?")
+  let name = cause Prompt()
+  cause Log(append("Hello, ", name))
 }
 ```

 ## What's up next?

 Adding more to the language so it can do obvious things that every programming language should be able to do.
-Flow control, method calls, custom types, stuff like that.
+Flow control, custom types, stuff like that.
 Unfortunately it's hard to explore Effects and their implications without those!

 You can look at the `future-examples` directory for some ideas about where I think the language could go.
 It's mostly just sketches at this point, but I look to these - especially the Cheat game - as goals for the language to support in the future.